PivotalFuture/CameraTraps/api/batch_processing/README.md

 ## Post-processing tools

 The [postprocessing](postprocessing) folder contains tools for working with the output of our detector API.
 In particular, [postprocess_batch_results.py](postprocessing/postprocess_batch_results.py) provides visualization and accuracy assessment tools for the output of the batch processing API.
+A sample output for the Snapshot Serengeti data when using ground-truth annotations can be seen [here](http://dolphinvm.westus2.cloudapp.azure.com/data/snapshot_serengeti/serengeti_val_detections_from_pkl_MDv1_20190528_w_classifications_eval/).

 ## Integration with other tools

-The &ldquo;integration&rdquo; folder contains guidelines and postprocessing scripts for using the output of our API in other applications.
+The [integration](integration) folder contains guidelines and postprocessing scripts for using the output of our API in other applications.